FelixKrueger/reStrainingOrder/Docs/README.md

 - Reads should be adapter- and quality-trimmed before aligning them to the `MGP.N-masked` genome.
 As we are scoring single bp matches/mismatches later on, sequences should be of good quality.
 To avoid a "garbage-in-garbage-out" scenario, a single run through [Trim Galore](https://github.com/FelixKrueger/TrimGalore) or similar tool should suffice.

-- Alignments to N-masked genomes take (considerably) longer than to their non-N-masked counterparts.
+- Alignments to N-masked genomes take (considerably) longer than to their un-masked counterparts.
 In the interest of time, it might thus be advisable to use only a subset of the original input FastQ file(s).
-We have run tests files down-sampled to 10, 5 or 2 million reads, which all arrived at the same answer.
+We have run tests with files down-sampled to 10, 5 or 2 million reads, which all arrived at the same answer.
 Keep in mind though that reStrainingOrder only assays chromosome 1 which is ~7% of the entire mouse genome.
 Example: if you started from say merely 1 million reads, only a few (ten-)thousand of them might eventually end up aligning to chromosome 1, and out of those you would then only look at the ones covering N-masked positions...
 I think our suggestion would be: down-sampling: yes, but not not too far down (maybe 5-20M as a rough guideline?).

 - The aligner you wish to employ needs to be capable of aligning to genomes containing `N` nucleotides.
 This has already been documented for [SNPsplit here](https://github.com/FelixKrueger/SNPsplit/blob/master/SNPsplit_User_Guide.md#specific-considerations-for-more-specialised-applications-or-software), but I will quickly list the most important points again here.